rehamm01/FSJS-Project/README.md

-# FSJS-Project
-Code Louisville Full Stack JavaScript Project: KY Art Inventory
+Code Louisville FSJS Project:
+# KY Art Inventory

+Progress:
+1. Removed Lightbox and moved each Artwork Entry to their own page based on unique ID number.
+2. Fixed problem with Select Inputs not registering selection.

 Current Objectives:
-1. Get each artwork to show up individually in Lightbox
+1. Get Edit Button to work on
-2. Give user ability to upload image in Add Form
+2. Give user ability to upload image in Edit Form and have them save to both Large and Thumbnail locations.

-3. Give user ability to Edit inside Lightbox
+Future Objectives:
-4. Have Nav links sort Items by Category
+1. Have Nav links sort Items by Category
-5. Have Search Bar in Nav return results
+2. Have Search Bar in Nav return results